radical-experiments/lucid/README.md

-# lucid
+# lucid Infrastructure Experiments

+Project: Low-Dose Understanding, Cellular Insights, and Molecular Discoveries (LUCID)

 Experiments for characterizing the performance of the LUCID infrastructure.
-Project: Low-Dose Understanding, Cellular Insights, and Molecular Discoveries (LUCID)